mt2018-tartu-shared-task/InfoDesc/README.md

 ## Poster session info
 The poster session will be held on Wednesday (19.12) in Liivi 2 (room 405) at 10:15.

-To print your posters free of charge, send them to meedia@ut.ee <mailto:meedia@ut.ee> by Tuesday morning the latest so that they can give them printed by Wednesday 9:30 AM.
+To print your posters free of charge, send them to meedia@ut.ee by Tuesday morning the latest so that they can give them printed by Wednesday 9:30 AM.

 Also, put “[MachineTranslation2018]" into the subject of the email.